jafethmontero/TodoApp/README.md

 # TodoApp
-This is a Todo React Native App for ios, I will connect this app to the google firestore.
+This is a Todo React Native App for ios, I will connect this app to the google firestore, with authentication, and routing.